On the convergence of the variational quantum eigensolver and quantum optimal control: Introduction

 In this sense, the convergence of VQAs is closely related to finding quantum optimal controls in the form of shaped control fields.
 In fact, VQAs can be regarded as solving quantum optimal control problems at the circuit level \cite{PRXQuantum.2.010101}.
 The ease in finding optimal controls that, e.g., prepare a desired state or implement a target quantum logic gate, has inspired decades of research centered around analyzing quantum control landscapes \cite{Chakrabarti01102007}.
 A seminal paper \cite{doi:10.1126/science.1093649} argued that under certain conditions finding optimal controls through numerical optimizers is straightforward, i.e., the numerical optimizer does not get stuck in suboptimal solutions but finds the optimal controls for the desired task.
-More specifically, if the control system is (i) fully controllable (the dynamical Lie algebra is full), (ii) control fields are unconstrained (implying with (i) that any target is reachable), and (iii) the system can locally be steered in all directions (local surjectivity, as depicted in Fig. \ref{fig:Intro}) by varying the controls, then the quantum control landscape is free of local optima.
-However, these conditions have sparked debate \cite{PhysRevLett.106.120402,PhysRevLett.108.198901} over whether (iii) can be satisfied, given that systems with singular controls exist for which (iii) does not hold \cite{doi:10.1142/S0219025713500215,PhysRevA.86.013405}.
-While for a single qubit (i.e.,\ a $d=2$ dimensional quantum system) control systems exist for which (iii) can be satisfied with infinitely many control parameters \cite{pechen_coherent_2014}, in general, locally surjective quantum control systems with finitely many control variables are, to the best of our knowledge, not known.
+More specifically according to \cite{Chakrabarti01102007, russell_control_2017}, if the control system is (i) controllable, (ii) control fields are unconstrained, and (iii) the system can locally be steered in all directions (local surjectivity, as depicted in Fig. \ref{fig:Intro}) by varying the controls, then the quantum control landscape is free of local optima.
+However, these conditions have sparked debate \cite{PhysRevLett.106.120402,PhysRevLett.108.198901} over whether (iii) can be satisfied, given that systems exist for which (iii) does not hold \cite{doi:10.1142/S0219025713500215,PhysRevA.86.013405}, i.e. that admit singular controls.

+While for a single qubit (i.e., a d = 2 dimensional quantum system) there are control systems for which the existence of local optima can be ruled out [32], in general, quantum control systems which are locally surjective when restricting the control functions to a finite dimensional parameter space are, to the best of our knowledge, not known.
 Moreover, the absence of local optima does not imply that an optimizer will converge to a global optimum, as saddle points can also hinder the search.

 In this work we develop crucial steps towards a theory of convergence for VQEs and quantum op-